-Jesus Explains the Tribulation and End Times
+Jesus Christ Explains the Tribulation and End Times

-Jesus Explains the Tribulation and End Times
+Jesus Christ Explains the Tribulation and End Times

-Will Christians Experience the Great Tribulation?
+Will Christians experience the Great Tribulation?

-Although the believers He is addressing are Tribulation saints, Jewish believers, and those saved through the ministry of the 144,000 Jewish evangelists and the Two Witnesses-the lessons have deep implications for us living in the days just prior to those events.
+Although the believers He is addressing are Tribulation saints, Jewish believers, and those saved through the ministry of the 144,000 Jewish evangelists and the Two Witnesses, the lessons have deep implications for us living in the days just prior to those events.

-Several years ago across the world, dignitaries marked the 60th Anniversary of the liberation of the grisly death camp complex called Auschwitz.
+Several years ago, across the world, dignitaries marked the 60th Anniversary of the liberation of the grisly death camp complex called Auschwitz.

 Hitler's Holocaust, horrible as it was murdering over six million Jews alone—pales when compared to the Final Holocaust.
 Briefly, here are the facts: